Important information about SSL and steps to edit SSL settings to meet your security needs.

 Can I disable SSL?

-It’s not possible to remove SSL certificates for your custom domains, as this keeps your site secure and ensures the best experience for your visitors.
-However, you can choose the Insecure option for your site, which still allows traffic over the standard HTTP connection.
+It’s not possible to remove SSL certificates because they keep your site secure and ensure the best experience for your visitors.
+However, you can choose the Insecure setting so visitors can still use the HTTP version, even with SSL enabled.